Jamal Musiala: 2023–2024: First career hat-trick

-2024–present: Contract extension
+2024–2025: Fibula fracture and comeback

-In the 2023–24 season, Musiala scored 13 goals in all competitions, including 10 goals in Bundesliga, concluding the campaign as the second top scorer for his club behind Harry Kane.
-On 30 October 2024, he scored his first career hat-trick in a 4–0 away victory over Mainz in the DFB-Pokal.
 On 14 February 2025, he extended his contract with Bayern until 2030.
-Later that year, on 15 June, he scored a hat-trick in a 10–0 win against Auckland City during the 2025 FIFA Club World Cup, reaching his personal best by netting his 20th goal of the season.
+Later that year, on 15 June, he scored another hat-trick including a first career penalty in a 10–0 win against Auckland City during the 2025 FIFA Club World Cup, becoming the first ever player in the new CWC format to score a hattrick and reaching his personal best by netting his 20th goal of the season.
 He later acquired the number 10 shirt, succeeding Leroy Sané, ahead of the 2025–26 season.
 On 5 July 2025, he suffered a fractured fibula along with a dislocated and broken ankle after colliding with Paris Saint-Germain goalkeeper Gianluigi Donnarumma during the quarter-finals of the 2025 FIFA Club World Cup.